-As a result, prototypical offerings such as “Can’t Have Your Cake," "Fine, Fine Wine" and the first single “You’re Invited (But Your Friend Can’t Come)” (which was featured in the movie Encino Man) packed several D-cups worth of pyrotechnic guitars to indecently banal lyrics, often sounding suspiciously similar to Motley Crue’s final triumph, “Dr. Feelgood.”
+As a result, prototypical tracks like "Can’t Have Your Cake," "Fine, Fine Wine" and the first single, "You’re Invited (But Your Friend Can’t Come)," packed pyrotechnic guitars to indecently banal lyrics, often sounding suspiciously similar to Motley Crue’s final triumph, Dr. Feelgood.
 But then, what better way to win over fans torn about their loyalties?

 Neil’s studio band was completed by ex-Enuff Z’Nuff drummer Vik Foxx.
-Following a serious disagreement between Stevens and Soussan (who would eventually place an injunction on the LP over uncredited songwriting), rhythm guitarist Dave Marshall (from glam chanteuse Fiona’s band) and bassist Robbie Crane (later of Ratt) were brought in for the subsequent tour, which curiously saw Neil opening for Van Halen.
+Following a serious disagreement between Stevens and Soussan (who would eventually place an injunction on the LP over uncredited songwriting), rhythm guitarist Dave Marshall (from glam chanteuse Fiona’s band) and bassist Robbie Crane (later of Ratt) were brought in for the subsequent tour, which oddly enough saw Neil opening for Van Halen.

-Motley Crue Albums, Ranked Worst to Best
+Motley Crue Albums Ranked